maxdiluca/virtualrealitylab/content/authors/Yichen_Ge/_index.md

 ---
 # Display name
-title: Ciel Xu
+title: Yichen Ge

 # Username (this should match the folder name)
 authors:
-- Ciel_Xu
+- Yichen_Ge

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role:  Volunteer Research Assistant
+role:  Project student

 # Organizations/Affiliations
 organizations: